-I started with skipping the feed after bath.
+I started by skipping the feed after bath.
 Then nursing while waking up after day nap.
 It continued for 6 months.
 Till now it was easy to divert my toddler.
 People assured me to take the next step and skip the nurse to sleep day nap.

-All my attempts to sooth my wailing toddler failed.
+All my attempts to soothe my wailing toddler failed.
 I tried for 4 more months to skip this feed without success.
 I didn’t want to go cold turkey method on my child.
 It would scar him emotionally.
 I could not pull him off his comfort.

 Finally, we decided to stop breastfeeding completely.
 It was already draining me.
 I was getting irritated at other, always tired and ready to cry at drop of hat.